K-D-Gallagher/eye-patterning/README.md

 # Section 1: Guide for ANALYSIS_DRIVER.m

-The data we are publishing is very rich and contains many more phenomena than the ones we've reported on.
+The data we are publishing contains many more phenomena than the ones we've reported on.
 This driver file (ANALYSIS_DRIVER.m) contains code demonstrating how to access our data and the various ways we've annotation the data to extract measurements from subpopulations of cells and/or different regions of interest in the tissue.
 We hope this code helps facilitate further analysis from researchers interested in expanding on our work or, even better, asking new questions entirely!

 ## Cell tracking